-The probability of an event occuring below a threshold on the standard normal distribution corresponds to the area under the curve to the left of the threshold.
+The probability of an event occurring below a threshold on the standard normal distribution corresponds to the area under the curve to the left of the threshold.

-The probability of an event occuring above a threshold on the standard normal distribution corresponds to the area under the curve to the right of the threshold.
-This probability is equal to minus the probability of the event occuring below the threshold.
+The probability of an event occurring above a threshold on the standard normal distribution corresponds to the area under the curve to the right of the threshold.
+This probability is equal to minus the probability of the event occurring below the threshold.

-The probability of an event occuring in between thresholds defined by the values and , where is equal to .
+The probability of an event occurring in between thresholds defined by the values and , where is equal to .